Quakers in Europe: Twentieth century

-The present Moscow Monthly Meeting grew out of a small local group which began to meet in Moscow in the manner of Friends in the late 1980s.
+The present (2015) Moscow Monthly Meeting grew out of a small local group which began to meet in Moscow in the manner of Friends in the late 1980s.
 In 1983, Russian historian Tatiana Pavlova had come into contact with British Quakers.
 Over the next few years, occasional visits and meetings for worship gradually developed into a worship group initially hosted in Tatiana's apartment.
 After the fall of the Soviet Union the meeting outgrew her home; it moved to the basement of a Russian Orthodox church, later to a school, to the premises of Friends House Moscow, and eventually to larger and more public quarters.
-It is now the largest Quaker group in Russia.
+It is now (2015) the largest Quaker group in Russia.

 The dissolution of the Soviet Union and the great hardships suffered by the Russian people in the 1990s offered new challenges to Western Friends.
-Moscow Representatives of Quaker Peace and Service (Britain) were re-appointed in 1991, and in 1992 Pacific Yearly Meeting (USA) asked representatives to consider the Russian relationship.
+Moscow Representatives of Quaker Peace and Service (Britain) were re-appointed in 1991, and in 1992 Pacific Yearly Meeting (US) asked representatives to consider the Russian relationship.
 A few years later, Friends from Alaska Yearly Meeting began pastoral visits to their ethnic brothers and sisters in eastern Siberia, and American Friends participated in the material aid programme of the ecumenical Alaskan Friends of Chukotka.
 Friends House Moscow opened on 1 January 1996.

 Well-known Russian Quakers include: Nikolai Leskov and Tatiana Pavlova (Historian at the Russian Academy of Sciences).

+Serbia

+In 2017, there were 50 Serbian Quakers in two worship groups, one being in Belgrade.

 Sweden

 As in all Scandinavian countries, there were Quaker settlements in Sweden from the 1660s well into the 1800s.
 Small groups of Friends are known to have existed in Sweden in the 19th century under the care of Norway Yearly Meeting.
-However, they were prohibited by the Swedish government and the Lutheran State Church during the nineteenth century.
-Sweden Yearly Meeting arose spontaneously from a small worship group which met during World War I. In 1937, a number of Swedish Quakers (including Emilia Norlind) formed Sweden Yearly Meeting, which was recognised by the government as an independent religious society outside the State Church.
+However, they were prohibited by the Swedish government during the nineteenth century, as no alternatives where allowed to the state church (the Church of Sweden).
+Sweden Yearly Meeting arose spontaneously from a small worship group which met during World War I. In 1937, a number of Swedish Quakers (including :sv:Emilia Norlind) formed Sweden Yearly Meeting, which was recognised by the government as an independent religious society outside the State Church.
 Since 1956, Swedish Friends have had their own Meetinghouse in Stockholm called Kväkargården.
-About seventy kilometres from Stockholm, Svartbäcken is used for general meetings for business, retreats and children's summer camps.
+About seventy kilometres Nirth of Stockholm, the rural Svartbäcken is used for general meetings for business, retreats and children's summer camps.
 Samfundsrådet, a general meeting for business, meets twice a year to carry on business between yearly meetings.

-Well-known Swedish Quakers include Emilia Norlind, Per Sundberg (sv), and Gunnar Sundberg (sv).
+Well-known Swedish Quakers include Emilia Fogelklou, Jeanna Oterdahl, Elin Wägner, Per Sundberg (sv), and Gunnar Sundberg (sv).

+In 2017 there were 130 Friends in the Sweden Yearly Meeting.